The Conservation Commission

 The Conservation Commission is an advisory board to the City Council, the Planning Board, and the Zoning Board of Appeals on issues dealing with the environment.

-The Commission conducts research into local land use and makes recommendations to the Planning board to assist in preservation and enhancement of natural resources of the City.
-The Commission also provides environmental and technical assistance to the Planning board during the Board's review of development proposals and the development of new land use ordinances.
+The Commission conducts research into local land use and makes recommendations to assist in preservation and enhancement of natural resources of the City.
+The Commission also provides environmental and technical assistance during the review of development proposals and the development of new land use ordinances.

 Lynn Copeland, Council Liaison

 The Saco Conservation Commission was established under Maine State Law MRSA, Title 31 and by Saco City Ordinance and is charged with being the "environmental conscience" of the City.
 Also the Commission works in conjunction with the Planning Board on the protection and utilization of environmentally sensitive areas.
 Better utilization, development and protection of open areas are goals of the Commission.

 - Goosefare Brook and Marsh Areas (including ocean front)

 - Cascade Brook Falls - State of Maine Critical Area, Critical Areas Program